Your Questions,

 If I use my health insurance for medical treatment, why would I have to repay it out of my settlement?

 If your health insurance company paid your medical bills after your accident, they can file a claim to recover what they paid from your settlement later.
 This is called subrogation.
 Many health insurance policies have a subrogation clause in the fine print.
-How much they can recover depends on the policy, and Mighty and your attorney can help you evaluate your policy so you can choose the best path forward.
+How much they can recover depends on the policy.

 Learn more